ADVICE RE: THEORY COURSES

-The Required Readings are also often found in a variety of other sources in the Main Library (you may access the catalogue here) and / or on the web (links to which I add as I find them).
+The Required Readings are also often found in a variety of other sources in the Main Library and / or on the web (links to which I add as I find them).
 Links to on-line sources may also be found on the relevant PhilWeb pages (see below).
 Normally copies of only those items not found in one of the primary sources suggested for purchase or available on-line will be placed in the Course Folder to be found in the Main Library.

 The required readings are often difficult to read.
 You may need to read them several times -- once is rarely sufficient.
 They call upon you to develop the ability to read critically.
 This is a very different set of skills from that which students of literature most often possess and which we ordinarily employ when we sink our teeth into a good novel and let ourselves be carried away in a rather uncritical fashion.
 Perhaps the best way to grasp difficult readings is to make a detailled précis thereof for oneself (i.e. summarise or jot down notes as you read).
-For some psychological reason, we assimilate knowledge better when we write notes on what we read.
-Another good way to prepare the required readings each week is to try to grasp the crucial points made by attempting the relevant questions.
+For some reason, we assimilate knowledge better when we write notes on what we read.
 All in all, to understand these kinds of texts calls for a great deal of effort, conscious deliberation and reflection and, above all, patience.

 Under this rubric, I try to list at least one item drawn, if possible, from the surveys and introductions listed under 'Secondary Sources' in the Booklist and available in the Main Library.
 Other recommended readings may be found on the relevant PhilWeb page under 'Secondary Sources' (see below).